thyaravind/thyaravind.github.io/index.md

 Read my detailed explanation about this project on my blog series [here](https://medium.com/@aravindsamala/finding-answers-about-humans-using-data-2abf706df867)
 Or check out the code [here](https://github.com/thyaravind/IO)

-**Job Application tracker:** I built this to save my time visiting companies careers pages.
-I scrap the web pages to find any updates on specific job roles at specific companies.
+I built **[Job Application tracker](https://github.com/thyaravind/SurApp)** to save my time visiting companies careers pages to find any new job postings.
+I scrap the web pages to find any new updates on specific job roles at specific companies. checkout the code [here](https://github.com/thyaravind/SurApp)

-**The Dream project** This is nothing like what you just thought.
+**The Dream project:** This is nothing like what you just thought.
 I capture my dreams(yeah, literal dreams) and look for any correlations from my past.
 Read more about this project [here](https://walktheearth.in/category/sapiens-by-aravindsamala/)

 # Work projects